barbecue & grilling accessories

 About the grits.
 Instant grits just don't have the flavor.
 Use them only in an emergency.
 Quaker Quick Grits are not the same as instant and they will do in a pinch.

 About the water.
-You can swap out some of the water for stock, milk, cream, or a combination.
-Try 1 cup water and 1 cup milk.
+You can (and should) swap out some of the water for stock, milk, cream, or a combination.
+Try 1 cup (236.6 ml) water and 1 cup (236.6 ml) milk.

 About the butter.
 You can substitute other flavorful fats if you wish.
 Bacon fat, lard, and extra virgin olive oil are good.

-To make cheese grits.
-To make cheesy grits, add 2 ounces (by weight) of shredded cheddar cheese.
-You can try other cheeses, but not all will work.
+To make cheesy grits.
+To make cheesy grits, add 2 ounces (57 g) by weight of shredded cheddar cheese or another melty cheese just before taking them off the heat.
 Beware of stringy cheeses like mozzarella.
-For a thrill try home made boursin.
+For a thrill try homemade boursin.

 To make shrimp grits.
 In South Carolina, shrimp grits are big.
 Leave out the cheese.
-Get 1/2 pound of shrimp and grill it or sauté it in a pan.
+Get 1/2 pound (226.8 g) of shrimp and grill it or sauté it in a pan.
 Toss it on top with some finely diced peppers and or tomato.
 I use sweet red bell peppers, but it is fun with jalapeño.
+Stewed tomatoes are also very nice.

 Add herbs.
 You can flavor grits with 1 tablespoon of herbs such as thyme, chives, or green onions if you wish.
 I am especially fond of rosemary in my grits.
 If you are adding herbs, add them at the last minute, just before the cheese.
 Bron's favorite is chopped fresh spring onions.